Tahmasib Ajdarov: Social-Political Activity

 When studying at the secondary school, he participated in Republic-Wide Olympiads of various subjects and was rewarded with honor certificates.
 For his participation in social works, he was rewarded with an honor certificate by the Regional Committee of the Association of Azerbaijani Leninist Communist Youth.
 He graduated from the secondary school with an honorary diploma.

-When doing his military service, T.Ajdarov was rewarded with the badge of Forward Soldier.
+When doing his military service, T. Ajdarov was rewarded with the badge of Forward Soldier.
 For his demonstrative service, letters of thanks were sent to his parents many times.
 He was sent to the Military Party School under the Political Department of Zabaikalye Military Division to study.
-When studying there, he was accepted to the Communist Party of the Soviet Union.
+When studying there, he was accepted into the Communist Party of the Soviet Union.
 He graduated from the Military Party School.

-When studying at the Law Department of Baku State University, T.Ajdarov served as the Head of the Student Scientific Society and participated in scientific conferences held.
-He made himself known in most of the events held at the University.
+When studying at the Law Department of Baku State University, T. Ajdarov served as the Head of the Student Scientific Society and participated in scientific conferences held.
+He made himself known at most of the events held at the University.
 When working at Narimanov District Committee of the Association of Leninist Communist Youth, he conducted educational-organizational activities among the youth.

 When working at the Production Union of the Ministry of Housing & Utilities, Tahmasib Ajdarov was the head of the national supervision group and ensured the collection of funds remained as debts at various institutions to the budget.
 When serving at the Ministry of Finance, Tahmasib Ajdarov restructured the legal works of that Ministry according to the modern standards.
-He drafted the Regulations on the Arrangement of the Legal Work of the Ministry of Finance and the Regulations was approved by the Ministry of Justice.
-After the separation of the tax service from the Ministry of Finance in Azerbaijan, T.Ajdarov served as the Head of the Legal Department of the General State Tax Inspectorate.
+He drafted the Regulations on the Arrangement of the Legal Work of the Ministry of Finance, and the Regulations were approved by the Ministry of Justice.
+After the separation of the tax service from the Ministry of Finance in Azerbaijan, T. Ajdarov served as the Head of the Legal Department of the General State Tax Inspectorate.
 When acting as the head of the Legal Department, he supervised the control team consisting of 100 persons to conduct a comprehensive control in Khatai District of Baku City.
-As a result of the control, funds in the amount of millions of Manats hidden from the state budget were detected and the receipt of those funds to the state budget was ensured.
-At that period, Tahmasib Ajdarov directly participated in drafting of many laws and normative acts as well as instructions on the tax legislation of the Republic of Azerbaijan, and bilateral agreements in the sphere of taxes, which Azerbaijan concluded with foreign countries.
+As a result of the control, funds in the number of millions of Manats hidden from the state budget were detected and the receipt of those funds to the state budget was ensured.
+At that period, Tahmasib Ajdarov directly participated in the drafting of many laws and normative acts as well as instructions on the tax legislation of the Republic of Azerbaijan, and bilateral agreements in the sphere of taxes, which Azerbaijan concluded with foreign countries.